Kevin Kaesviharn: Iowa Barnstormers

-After going undrafted in the 1998 NFL Draft, Kaesviharn spent one year out of football where he worked as a long term substitute teacher at Sioux Falls (SD) Washington High School, before signing with the Arena Football League's Iowa Barnstormers.
+After going undrafted in the 1998 NFL draft, Kaesviharn spent one year out of football where he worked as a long term substitute teacher at Sioux Falls (SD) Washington High School, before signing with the Arena Football League's Iowa Barnstormers.

 In 1999, Kaesviharn was named the Barnstormers' Rookie of the Year, leading the team with five interceptions for the season despite having played in only 10 games before breaking a bone in his foot.

 His strong success continued into 2000, when Kaesviharn was named to the All-Arena First-team at Defensive Specialist, as the third player in AFL history to register more than 100 tackles in a single season.
 His 107 tackles were ranked second in the AFL overall.
 He set a Barnstormers record that year with 10 interceptions (for 81 yards) in one season.

 In his two years with the Barnstormers, Kaesviharn recorded 133 tackles, 15 interceptions, 19 pass deflections, one fumble recovery, and caught six passes for 93 yards as a wide receiver.

 San Francisco Demons

-In 2000, Kaesviharn was drafted by the San Francisco Demons for the inaugural season of the XFL.
+In 2000, Kaesviharn was selected by the San Francisco Demons for the inaugural season of the XFL.
 Over the course of the season he was credited with 41 tackles (32 solo), three interceptions and three passes defended.
 He recorded 3 punt returns for a total of 25 yards (averaging 8.3 yards per carry).
 The Demons went 5-5 for the season, finishing second in their division and going on to the Million Dollar Game vs. the Los Angeles Xtreme.
-On April 21, 2001, the Xtreme defeated the Demons 38-6.
+On April 21, 2001, the Xtreme defeated the Demons 38–6.